east-sussex-county-council/Escc.Umbraco.UserAccessManager/Documentation/Umbraco User Control.md

 **WebServices**: Has full permission to the entire application.

 **ServiceDesk**: Has permission to lookup a user and initiate a password reset.

-## Questions

-1. How will this application be used and protected from unauthorised use?
-2. Is there any format requirements for login ID, e.g. email address?